Duquesne’s Exemplary First-Time Pass Rate Places Law School Third in the State

-Duquesne Law graduates performed extraordinarily well in other jurisdictions in the July 2021 administration of the bar examination as well.
-Twenty-six graduates from May 2021 sat for the bar examination in 16 different jurisdictions, including West Virginia, North Carolina, Missouri, New Mexico, and New Hampshire.
-In each of those jurisdictions, Duquesne Law graduates posted a 100% bar pass rate with one to three bar takers sitting in each.
+Duquesne law graduates performed extraordinarily well in other jurisdictions in the July 2021 administration of the bar examination as well.
+Twenty-six graduates from May 2021 sat for the bar examination in 16 different jurisdictions, including West Virginia, North Carolina, Missouri, New Mexico and New Hampshire.
+Each of those jurisdictions boast a 100% bar pass rate with one to three bar takers sitting in each.

 "Our graduates pass the bar examination in whatever jurisdiction they choose to sit," said London.
 "Our programming is designed to help all of our graduates meet their long-term personal and professional goals."

 In the Winter 2021 edition of prelaw Magazine, Duquesne was recognized as one of the top law schools in the country whose graduates outperformed other law schools in terms of its bar passage metrics.
-Bar-passage rates are "the single best outcome measure...in assessing whether a law school is maintaining a 'rigorous program of legal education'," according to the American Bar Association.
+Bar-passage rates are "the single best outcome measure...in assessing whether a law school is maintaining a ‘rigorous program of legal education,'" according to the American Bar Association (ABA).

 Founded in 1878, Duquesne is consistently ranked among the nation's top Catholic universities for its award-winning faculty and horizon-expanding education.
 A campus of nearly 8,500 graduate and undergraduate students, Duquesne prepares students by having them work alongside faculty to discover and reach their goals.
 The University’s academic programs, community service, and commitment to equity and opportunity in the Pittsburgh region have earned national acclaim.

 It's time for bigger goals.
 Follow Duquesne University on Facebook, Twitter, Instagram and LinkedIn.